thomas-2020/-pswm-inno-helm-chart-registry-/microservicesruntime/examples/service-auditing-monitor/README.md

 The Service Auditing Monitor use the `microservicesruntime` Helm Chart.
 See [README](../../helm/README.md) to solve the prerequisites.

-Unfortunately, If you want to use a Kubernetes cron job to archive the auditing data, you must deploy a My webMethods Server and configure WmMonitor package.
+Unfortunately, If you want to use a Kubernetes cron job to archive the auditing data, you must deploy a [My webMethods Server](../../../mywebmethodsserver/helm/README.md) and configure WmMonitor package.
+The configuration of WmMonitor will be provided in *Values* section.

 ## Values